AllenNeuralDynamics/aind-watchdog-service/README.md

 ## Summary

-Aind-watchdog-service can watch a specific folder for a manifest file to copy data to a location on VAST, then trigger the aind-data-transfer-service via the REST API.
-It can also be configured to run a custom script and bypass the VAST copy portion of the service (Still need to test this out).
-See below for configurations
+aind-watchdog-service watches a configured folder for a manifest to copy data to a location on VAST, then trigger the aind-data-transfer-service via the REST API.
+It can also be configured to run a custom script and bypass the VAST copy portion of the service.
+See below for configurations.

+## Configuration

+*

 ## Usage
  - Create a yaml file and specify it's location with an environment variable called WATCH_CONFIG